Recreational harvest of seafood

 - known algal ‘red alerts’ via signs, local media and NSW Office of Water website (includes alert definitions) or telephone 1800 999 457.
 To report a new algal bloom, phone the Environment Hotline 131 555

-- fishing closures issued by Dept. of Trade & Investment, Regional Infrastructure & Services via its website or telephone 1300 550 474
+- fishing closures issued by NSW Department of Primary Industries via its website or telephone 1300 550 474

 - keep fresh seafood cold and covered by putting in ice or a refrigerator straight away